Focus on fundamentals

 Analysis of your company’s financial position

-Team competition simulations consist of three business cycles in which teams have full decision-making power and are accountable for the business results.
+The competition consists of four business cycles in which teams have full decision-making power and are accountable for the business results.

-In each cycle, the team-based companies develop and implement a business strategy which incorporates real-world dynamics: production capacity, customers, prices, and financing.
+In each cycle, team-based companies develop and implement a business strategy which incorporates real-world dynamics: production capacity, customers, prices, financing, and more.
+Each cycle includes the following activities:

-Teams have opportunities to improve their companies with real world business solutions: expansion, quality initiatives, niche marketing, and more.
-Finance learning is wholly integrated within the simulation.
+Teams have opportunities to improve their companies with real world business solutions – expansion, quality initiatives, niche marketing, and more.
+Finance learning is integrated within the simulation, activity include cash flow forecasting, budgets, and unit cost analysis.

 Focus on your company’s actual financial position